 Thickness and Durability

-Thinner fabrics breathe better and dry out more quickly than thicker varieties, so it makes sense that most travel pants are relatively thin.
+Thinner fabrics breathe better and dry out more quickly than thicker varieties, so it makes sense that many travel pants are relatively thin.
 While most manufacturers don’t list the denier (a measurement of fabric thickness) for their travel designs, one good rule of thumb is that stretchier fabrics tend to hold up better due to their ability to “give” under pressure rather than tear.
-For example, the Vuori Miles Jogger (21% elastane) and Fjallraven High Coast Lite Trousers (15% elastane) are both impressively stretchy and highly resistant to snags and abrasion.
+For example, the Vuori Miles Jogger (21% elastane) and Fjallraven High Coast Lite (15% elastane) are both impressively stretchy and highly resistant to snags and abrasion.
 Another consideration for many travelers is how likely a fabric is to pill over time.
-From our list above, two that fall a little short are the TNF Aphrodite 2.0 and Mountain Hardwear Dynama High Rise Jogger, both of which have shown considerable pilling with regular use.
-They’re also two of the thinnest options on our list, which isn’t a coincidence.
+From our list, two that fall a little short are the TNF Aphrodite and Mountain Hardwear Dynama Jogger, which use noticeably thin fabrics (this isn't a coincidence).
 If you’re concerned about long-term durability, consider opting for a thicker design (at the sacrifice of some breathability).
+The Antidote pants from Seed strike a unique middle ground here, with a breathable hemp and cotton blend that's also highly durable.

 Women's travel pants (standing in airport)